Ishavi

 Evaluation metrics

-• Rubric alignment (model recommendation vs. recruiter ground truth): 0.78 weighted Cohen's kappa.
+• Rubric alignment: model recommendation vs. recruiter ground truth, reported as weighted Cohen's kappa.

-• Evidence quote accuracy (does the cited quote appear verbatim in the transcript): 99.6% under the strict-match check.
+• Evidence quote accuracy: whether each cited quote appears verbatim in the transcript, under a strict-match check.

 5. 05